 This quick and easy recipe for a Cast Iron German Pancake is a simple decadent breakfast or dinner time bail out.
-Perfect for a skillet or Dutch Oven outdoors or indoors!
+Perfect for a skillet or Dutch Oven!

 Cast Iron German Pancake